iobis/manual/data_format.md

 - how to handle a single event with multiple habitat measurements
 - recommended vocabularies and terms for common habitat classification systems
 - example eMoF table

-##### When to use Event Core

-* When the dataset contains abiotic measurements, or other biological measurements which are related to an entire sample (not a single specimen)
-* When specific details are known about how a biological sample was taken and processed.
-These details can be expressed using the eMoF and the newly developed [Q01 vocabulary](https://www.bodc.ac.uk/resources/vocabularies/vocabulary_search/Q01/).

-Event Core should be used in combination with the Occurrence Extension and the eMoF.

-##### When to use Occurrence Core

-* No information on how the data was sampled or samples were processed.
-* No abiotic measurements are taken or provided
-* Biological measurements are made on individual specimens (each specimen is a single occurrence record)
-* This is often the case for museum collections, citations of occurrences from literature, individual sightings.

-Datasets formatted in Occurrence Core can use the eMoF Extension for biotic measurements or facts.

 ##### Recommended reading